Faculty Family Leave and Medical Leave Act (FMLA) FAQs

 To whom does FMLA apply?

-Could I be eligible for FMLA but not Faculty Family Leave?
+Could I be eligible for either the Faculty Family Leave Policy or FMLA but not the other?

-Yes.
-If you are a benefits-eligible faculty member with more than one year but less than 3 years of service, you qualify for FMLA but not Faculty Family Leave.
+Yes, because eligibility requirements differ.
+For example, if you are a benefits-eligible instructional faculty member with more than one year but less than 3 years of service (and not in a three year appointment), you may qualify for FMLA but not Faculty Family Leave.

 If I need an immediate leave whom do I contact?

 If you require an immediate leave, please contact The Hartford, either online at www.TheHartfordatWork.com, or at 1-888-541-7283.

 Please also contact your school dean’s office directly, if possible.
 While The Hartford will notify HR Benefits and your dean’s office regarding your request, the sooner your dean’s office is notified of the leave, appropriate planning for your academic responsibilities can take place.

 With this collaboration, only The Hartford will have access to sensitive medical information.
 This information is not shared.